 - Water and toilets: you can fill up your water bottle at visitor center.
 Toilets are located also en route so you should be fine for the day.

-- Mobile phone coverage is very bad, so try not to get into trouble and don’t count on uploading Instagram and Facebook stories in real-time.
-Relax and enjoy the beauty of the park – social media CAN wait, I promise!
+- Mobile phone coverage is VERY BAD, so try not to get into trouble and don’t count on uploading Instagram and Facebook stories in real-time.
+Just relax and enjoy your time there – social media can wait! 😉

 - Pets are allowed in some areas.
 You may walk your dog at Devils Garden, around parking lots and along roads, but NOT on hiking trails and overlooks.
-And please don’t leave your dogs in the car for too long, especially in the heat.
+And please don’t leave your dog in the car, especially in the hot summer months!

 - Don’t climb on arches!
 Although you can see some photos with people climbing on the arches, it is NOT allowed.
 To make sure you don’t do that, park rangers are quite active, so don’t mess with the rules.
 Respect the nature, use marked trails and leave this beautiful yet fragile scenery for the generations to come.